szilagyipeter99/imageprocessing/README.md

 # Image Processing
 Repository for the examples discussed in the Image Processing practices.
 Folders here only contain the source codes and resources (images, videos).
 Explanations and figures are available on the course website.
-Examples are written in Python.
-Many libraries are used to extend the functionality of vanilla Python.
+Multiple libraries are used to extend the functionality of vanilla Python.

 ### The following libraries are used:
 - NumPy